-This is part 2 of a 7 part interview with Massachusetts divorce mediator Tracy Fischer acknowledging that divorce can be challenging for women, our panel of experts offers practical tips on navigating financial concerns, keeping emotions in check and rediscovering themselves.
+This is part 2 of a 7 part interview with Massachusetts divorce mediator Tracy Fischer acknowledging that divorce can be challenging for women, our panel of experts offers practical tips on navigating financial concerns, keeping emotions in check and rediscovering themselves. [watch video]

 Jenine G.: That’s great advice.
 We always talk about getting your team together, and your team of experts.
 So, Lori, what did that look like for you?
 What was your team?

 Lori Hubbard: When you first start out, it’s emotionally overwhelming, and it can almost feel a little bit lonely.
 First and foremost, always think about this, don’t go at it alone, right?
 You’re going to need support, you’re going to need emotional support.
 Tap into your trusted family and friends to support you, but make sure that they’re the emotional support.
 There’s also going to be the financial aspect of your divorce that you’re going to have to consider, and you really should rely on experts to help you with that.
 So this is a good time to be reaching out to your financial advisor.
 If you don’t have a financial advisor, it’s also a great time to search for one and get to know one and partner with a financial advisor, because they can do a lot of great things for you.
 Even partnering with them, they can refer you to a divorce attorney, a mediator, a CPA, all of which can help with your financial future.

 Jenine G.: Tracy, you had interesting words of wisdom about friends and sharing this with friends.

 Tracy Fischer: Right.
 I would say that oftentimes, people will know someone that went through a divorce themselves, and they’ll have stories to share, which really can provoke higher anxiety.
 Every situation is different.
 Everybody’s divorce is unique.
 Everyone’s family is special.
 It’s really better to not be hearing about all those other stories and just stick to your own.